 Running Time: Two and a half hours, including one 15-minute intermission.

-NSO Pops: Harry Potter and the Order of the Phoenix plays through December 1, 2019, at the John F. Kennedy Center for the Performing Arts—2700 F Street Northwest in Washington, D.C.
+NSO Pops: Harry Potter and the Order of the Phoenix in Concert plays through December 1, 2019, at the John F. Kennedy Center for the Performing Arts—2700 F Street Northwest in Washington, D.C.
 Tickets can be purchased online.